dgraham6/Taxi-EDA/README.md

    - Introduces binary indicators for trips passing through known high-traffic regions based on insights from traffic reports and studies.
    - For example, the [Top 10 List of Worst Areas for Traffic Jams in the D.C.
 Region](https://wtop.com/dc-transit/2022/12/top-10-list-shows-worst-areas-for-traffic-jams-in-the-dc-region/) is used to identify congestion hotspots.
 These areas are flagged in the dataset to allow the model to adjust for delays attributable to known traffic bottlenecks.

-After adding more features we can observe correlation in this correlation matrix.
+After adding more features we can observe correlation in this correlation matrix with only the feautres with a correlation greater than 0.05 with our target variable.

 <iframe
   src="matrix.html"